Ford Escape Hybrid Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Ford Escape Hybrid are $1,064 a year for full coverage.
-Comprehensive insurance costs approximately $170, collision insurance costs $262, and liability is $474.
-A policy with just liability insurance costs around $522 a year, and coverage for high-risk drivers costs $2,300 or more.
-Teenage drivers receive the highest rates at up to $4,266 a year.
+U.S. average insurance rates for a Ford Escape Hybrid are $1,064 a year for full coverage.
+Comprehensive insurance costs approximately $170, collision costs $262, and liability is $474.
+Buying just liability costs around $522 a year, with insurance for high-risk drivers costing $2,300 or more.
+Teenage drivers pay the highest rates at $4,266 a year or more.

 Average premium for full coverage: $1,064

-Full coverage includes $500 deductible amounts, liability coverage up to 30/60, and includes both medical and uninsured motorist insurance.
-Rates are averaged for all states and for different Escape Hybrid trim levels.
+Prices are based on $500 deductibles, 30/60 liability limits, and includes both medical and uninsured motorist insurance.
+Estimates are averaged for all states and for all Escape Hybrid models.

-For the normal driver, prices range range from as low as $522 for minimum levels of liability insurance to a much higher rate of $2,300 for a high-risk driver policy.
+For a driver in their 40's, Ford Escape Hybrid insurance prices go from the low end price of $522 for minimum levels of liability insurance to the much higher price of $2,300 for a driver required to buy high-risk insurance.

 Choosing to live in a large city can have significant affects on car insurance rates.
-Rural locations tend to have a lower frequency of accident claims than densely populated cities.
-The price range example below illustrates how geographic area affects auto insurance prices.
+Rural locations have lower incidents of accident claims than densely populated cities.

-These examples show why anyone shopping for car insurance should compare rates quotes using their specific location and risk profile, instead of using average rates.
+The ranges above show why everyone should compare rates quotes using their specific location, instead of using average rates.

 Use the form below to get customized rates for your location.